 Appalachian Trail - New Jersey/New York 160 miles of the 2,180 mile long Appalachian National Scenic Trail (the "AT") pass through New Jersey and New York - including some great views!
 The trail is uniformly marked it's entire length with 2" x 6" white vertical blazes.
 Why not experience a section of this historic long-distance trail?

-NOTE: Hunting is allowed in some areas of these parks, including Sterling Forest, Harriman and Ringwood State Park; consult a map or check with the park office for details - and ALWAYS wearblaze orange, bright colors, and make some noise on the trail during hunting season!
+NOTE: Hunting is allowed in some areas of these parks, including Sterling Forest, Harriman and Ringwood State Park; consult a map or check with the park office for details - and ALWAYS wear blaze orange or bright colors (like hot pink), and make some noise on the trail during hunting season!

 Want to see more pictures of these areas?
 Check out the slide show on my home page for some of the highlights!